JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 ```

 NOTE: there's also a `queryV1Tree` variant that has nice types for
 use when displaying graph data.
+The tree specifies vertices and edges.

 ```graphql
 query J1QL($query: String!, $variables: JSON, $dryRun: Boolean) {